 Traditional options that don’t require law school include becoming a paralegal, a court reporter, or a legal secretary, but there are also some newer positions.
 For example, if you have a background in nursing, you could move into legal nurse consulting.
 Suppose you like computers or tend to have a more technical mind.
 In that case, you could take advantage of current tech breakthroughs in law and consider becoming a litigation support specialist, which involves assisting an attorney with tasks such as creating databases or material presented at trial.

 Find out what kind of education you need based on the career path you have decided to pursue.
 For example, if you want to become a paralegal or a legal secretary, you may need an associate’s degree at minimum, but some employers will require a bachelor’s degree, and you will be more competitive with one.
 You may also want to get a certificate in paralegal studies or something similar.

-A bachelors is usually a good idea for other career tracks as well.
+A bachelor’s degree is usually a good idea for other career tracks as well.
 For example, if you’re planning to go to law school afterward, you don’t have to major in criminal justice or a similar field.
 Instead, future attorneys may study literature, philosophy, political science, or other subjects that give them a well-rounded education and good communication skills.
 To fund your education, you may want to determine whether you are eligible for scholarships, grants, and federal student aid.
-You could also apply for Earnest student loans from a private lender.

 Get Experience and Network